tailbits/mason/README.md

 ## Project Status

-As mentioned in the intro, Mason is in active development, and usage at [MagicBell](https://wwww.magicbell.com?utm_source=github&utm_campaign=mason).
+As mentioned in the intro, Mason is in active development and usage at [MagicBell](https://wwww.magicbell.com?utm_source=github&utm_campaign=mason).
 In open-sourcing it, we want to give back to the incredible Go community, and also receive feedback, contributions, and ideas for improvements.

-Plesae create issues with your questions, and if you use Mason, we'd love to hear from you too!
+Plesae create issues with your questions, and if you use Mason, we'd love to hear from you, too!